fomightez/pelican_configuration/README.md

 This is a port of my blog to the [Pelican](http://blog.getpelican.com/) blogging platform.
 It doesn't contain the 'output' or '_build' direoctories pelician will generate.

-It Is based on combining Pythononic Perambulations and the Pelican-Bootstrap 3 theme  <---add the links
+It Is based on combining Pythonic Perambulations and the Pelican-Bootstrap 3 theme  <---add the links

 Requirements
 ------------